47chapters/letsgo/docs/how-to/manage-scalability.md

 For details about how these settings affect the scalability, read AWS documentation on [configuring the queue as an event source](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html#events-sqs-eventsource) and [configuring queue parameters](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-configure-queue-parameters.html).

+### Scaling the database

+The LetsGo database consists of a single [AWS DynamoDB](https://aws.amazon.com/dynamodb) table with auth-scaling enabled.
+No configuration settings are exposed to control the auto-scaling behavior.
+You can read the AWS documentation aboout [the default auto-scaling behavior](https://aws.amazon.com/blogs/database/amazon-dynamodb-auto-scaling-performance-and-cost-optimization-at-any-scale/) for more information.

 ### Related topics

 [Managing configuration](./manage-configuration.md)